-Skin Care: Stevia used topically in liquid form helps smooth out wrinkles.
-Antibacterial properties also helps with acne.
+- Skin Care: When used topically in liquid form helps smooth out wrinkles.
+Antibacterial properties also help with acne.

-Good Digestion: The ‘candy leaf’ taken with meals as a tea improves digestions and soothes stomach upset.
+- Good Digestion: The ‘candy leaf’ taken with meals as a tea improves digestion and soothes stomach upset.

-Fights Yeast Infections: ‘Sweet Chrysanthemum’ does not feed candida or other yeast and in fight is slightly antibacterial and anti-fungal.
+- Fights Yeast Infections: ‘Sweet Chrysanthemum’ does not feed candida or other yeast and it fights is slightly antibacterial and anti-fungal.

 An easy way to think about Stevia is that it is the exact opposite of white sugar.

-Japan has been using stevia and stevia extracts as a sugar substitute since 1971 with no known problems.
-Japan even uses stevia in its soft drinks.
+- Japan has been using stevia and stevia extracts as a sugar substitute since 1971 with no known problems.
+Japan even uses it in its soft drinks.

 How to Use and Buy Stevia

-Fresh Stevia Leaves is in its most natural, unrefined state.
-A leaf from a stevia plant, chewed is very sweet and can be used in tea but is not suitable for cooking.
+- The Fresh Leaves is in its most natural, unrefined state.
+A leaf from a stevia plant chewed is very sweet and can be used in tea but is not suitable for cooking.

-Dried Leaves are much sweeter than fresh ones comes in bulk packages.
-It also comes as a finely green powder.
+- Dried Leaves are much sweeter than fresh ones that come in bulk packages.
+It also comes as a fine green powder.

-Liquid Stevia made from white powdered stevia mixed with water which is not any better then the white powder.
+- Liquid Stevia is made from white powdered stevia mixed with water which is not any better than the white powder.